5 Stunning Spring Hikes on San Juan Island

 - South Beach

 San Juan Island’s longest and wildest beach on the south end of the island offers endless hiking and wildlife watching opportunities.
-Park your car at South Beach in American Camp National Historic Park and walk south along the pebble beach or north through blooming prairie for stunning ocean views.
+Park your car at South Beach in American Camp National Historical Park and walk south along the pebble beach or north through blooming prairie for stunning ocean views.

 Length: however long you want